N-PARTI Project

 Project description

-The National Paediatric Applied Research Translation Initiative (N-PARTI) is an Australia-wide collaboration of researchers, clinicians, and consumers that will run from 2024 to 2029.
-The aim of N-PARTI is to improve the health of children in Australia in three priority areas: Asthma, Type 1 Diabetes, and antibiotic over-prescription.
-To achieve these aims, the project will increase the amount of care provided by general practitioners that is in line with ‘gold-standard’ guidelines in these priority areas.
-During the project, N-PARTI members will use cutting-edge implementation science to implement a range of interventions to improve care, refine interventions, and roll-out the project at scale across Australia.
+The National Paediatric Applied Research Translation Initiative (N-PARTI) is a Medical Research Future Fund (MRFF) project.
+It is an Australia-wide collaboration of researchers, clinicians, and consumers running from 2024 to 2029.
+The triple aims of N-PARTI are to improve the health of children across Australia in three priority areas: Asthma, Type 1 Diabetes, and antibiotic use.
+In researching these priority areas, the project will work with GPs to improve care in line with ‘gold-standard’ guidelines.
+During the project, N-PARTI collaborators will use cutting-edge implementation science frameworks and techniques to implement a range of interventions to improve care, refine interventions, and roll-out the project at scale across Australia.

 Clinicians and patients will be central to N-PARTI’s efforts, which will focus on patient education, interactive education and training for general practitioners, and ongoing feedback on their practices’ performance.
 A key focus of N-PARTI is co-design, which will unite the experience and knowledge of patients and their families, clinicians, policy-makers, and researchers to improve care for children with Asthma and Type 1 Diabetes, and protect them from the harms of antibiotic over-prescription.